-More and more Americans are trying to kick the habit.
-According to a July 2014 Gallup poll, 63% of Americans are actively trying to avoid soda.
-That's up from 51% in 2004!
-In 2004, 24% of American admitted to not thinking about how much they were consuming; in 2014 that number dropped to just 13%.
+More and more Americans are trying to kick their soda habit.
+According to a recent Gallup poll, nearly two out of every three Americans are actively trying to avoid soda.
+That's up from 41% in over a decade before!

 Yep, we're talking dangerous fats that are hard to detect with the naked eye, meaning, you might not know you're in risk of certain health problems because you won't see the changes in your own body.
 Danish researchers conducted a study of the effects of non-diet soda by asking participants to drink either sweetened soda, milk containing the same amount of calories as the soda, diet soda, or water every day for six months.
 Total fat mass remained the same across all beverage-drinking groups, but the drinkers of regular soda saw a drastic increase in harmful hidden fats, like liver and skeletal fat.
 And we mean drastic.
 Liver fat numbers jumped between 132 and 142 percent and skeletal fat numbers soared to an increase of between 117 and 221 percent.
 That's before considering the 11 percent increase in cholesterol, compared to people who drank the other beverages.